scme0/stitches/README.md

 ## Horizontal Stacked Layers

 Basic rows of stitches are pretty easy, but the start/end point can be tricky.
-Here's my technique which maintains horizontal and vertical back stitches.
+Here's my technique with making diagonal behind stitches.

 ![HorizontalStackedLayers](animations/HorizontalStackedLayers.gif)